pprometey/blog-ac/content/posts/wireguard-aws.en.md

 > Note
 * AWS offers [free usage tier](https://aws.amazon.com/ru/free/faqs/) for a period of 12 months limited to 15 GB of traffic monthly.
-* The most current version of this guide is located at [https://wireguard.isystem.io](https://wireguard.isystem.io)

 ## Stages
 1. [Register the AWS Account.](aws-account-registration)